Doverstav/kitscon222/README.md

 In `/docs` is the demo script which lays out how to do the live coding and the slides (in swedish) that were shown during the presentation.

-To make demoing easier, these demos should use the same storage so data can be shared.
-Maybe create some files on the users computer?
-These can then be read from disk and saved into maps/dictionaries, which should make it easy to get data in a relational-ish way.

 Data is stored using [badgerDB](https://github.com/dgraph-io/badger).

 Database "design":